-Many reasons, in the good old bad days, meat was expensive and fresh veg was easy to find.
+For many reasons, in the good old bad days, meat was expensive and fresh veg were easy to find.
 Most streets had a “Fruit and Veg” shop and then the world changed.
-Supermarkets, Fast Food, Fast everything else, better pay and a restaurant on every corner arrived.
+Supermarkets, Fast Food, Fast everything else, better pay, and a restaurant on every corner arrived.

 The pressure of modern life means that for many of us, life can be hectic, so ensuring you’re consuming 5 plus portions of fruit and veg on the go can be very challenging.

-For me it was certainly habit mixed with poor choices, with eating out being the biggest problem.
+For me, it was certainly habit mixed with poor choices, with eating out is the biggest problem.